 Approximately three out of ten of our clients test HIV +.
 This is not necessarily due to the rape, but standard testing reveals their HIV status.
 With post-counselling all clients experience this result as HIV positive = Aids = death, but through a positive living approach we give them hope.
 Stress, malnutrition, poverty and loneliness are some of the factors that significantly hasten the progression to Aids of many people infected with the HIV virus.
 Healthy living has become the key, as Aids drug therapies are currently unaffordable to most.
 The positive living programme affects body, mind and soul.

 We provide an immune booster, “African Solution” to our HIV + clients.
 This contains all the necessary nutrients and is available at R30,00 for a one month supply.
 Rape Crisis carries the cost for the clients who cannot afford this.

 Rape Crisis Helderberg has a 24-hour help line and we receive calls from near and far.
 The majority of the incoming calls are from people needing counselling after being raped.
 Other calls we handle include problems such as suicidal tendencies, relationship problems due to rape, date rape and incest.
-During 2008 over 2160 people used this crisis line.

 Online Counselling and Information

 Towards the end of 2002, Rape Crisis Helderberg established a safe house.
 A few of the incest survivors who regularly attend our support group meetings are currently living in this home.
 They benefit greatly from this arrangement and living together provides a sense of family, a support network and loneliness is alleviated.
 We also refer rape survivors to this home in cases where the abuse happens where they reside.
 It is crucial that these clients be removed from their homes in order for their healing to start.